My Verizon Cloud – Reviews And How It Works

 As mentioned, scheduling the backups is very easy.
 During my experience, most if not all of my scheduled backups were successful.
 Again, the app can detect whether you are on a WiFi network or not, and will only sync if you’re on a WiFi connection.
 Customizing which files to sync is also very easy and from what I have gathered, the syncing process is very accurate.

 In terms of security, I have to say that I have concerns with Verizon’s cloud storage service.
-Back in 2017, the data of 6 million users were leaked online which caused due to a “human error.”
+Back in 2017, the data of 6 million users were leaked online which was caused due to a “human error.”

 Thus, I have my reservations with trusting Verizon with all my private files and information.
 However, since I have tested the service, there has been no notable information breach that has happened.

-When it comes to data encryption, I wasn’t able to find any good information what sort of encryption Verizon uses or if the backups are encrypted at all.
+When it comes to data encryption, I wasn’t able to find any good information on what sort of encryption Verizon uses or if the backups are encrypted at all.

-If you find that Verizon Cloud just can’t be trusted with your personal information and you want to opt out, you can easily delete your account from an iOS or Android device.
+If you find that Verizon Cloud just can’t be trusted with your personal information and you want to opt-out, you can easily delete your account from an iOS or Android device.

 The service does include a number of exclusive features for its user base.
 At the top of my mind, Verizon gives you the option to order prints and gifts using your photo collection.
 This is a pretty neat feature especially if you’re into giving personalized gifts.
 Using the cloud app, you can also edit your photos, add stickers, and even create your own collage.